juancarlospaco/awesome-streaming-tools/README.md

 ## Voice Avatar

-Waifu Avatar Voice Synth online free https://nanakoe-nina.dena.ai After making a new recording click on "Good" button and it will give you a download button.
+Waifu Avatar Voice Synth, free online anonymous no-registration https://nanakoe-nina.dena.ai After making a new recording click on "Good" button and it will give you a download button.